top of page

 Wednesdays ZOOM, 7:00pm,

-Adult, ACTS, with Deacon Jim Schurig, ON ZOOM
+Adult, GENESIS, with Deacon Jim Schurig, ON ZOOM

-Join us on Wednesdays, via Zoom, to learn more about the Acts of the apostles!
+Join us on Wednesdays, via Zoom, to learn more about Genesis!

 *Zoom link is sent out in the enews.
 Please contact the office with questions.